breatheco-de/content/src/content/how-to/javascript-array-slice.md

 Output: `["C#", "Ruby"]`

-In the previous example we only used one parameter in the slice method to create a new array and return an array with all the elements starting at index 3 until the end of the array as we passed the number 3 as an argument.
+By using the `slice` method with one argument, a brand-new array was created which containes the section from index 3 till the original array's end.

 If we `console.log()` the original array courses, we can note that the original array remains unchanged.